Insurance coverage for metabolic and bariatric surgery is very complicated.

 - Choosing a different insurance plan during your next cycle that covers bariatric surgery.

-- Using our self-pay or pre-payment program to pay for the surgery.
+- Using our pre-payment program to pay for the surgery.
 Keep in mind that the surgery may not be covered by insurance, but many of the other required visits with nutrition, behavioral health and other specialists may be covered.

 Obtaining final insurance authorization